j2zhao/jinjinz.com/README.md

 uhm.....to demonstrate efficiency??.

-Instead I spent most of my 10-12hrs making sure that the website works on mobile 100% of 80% of the time.
+Instead I spent most of my 10-12hrs making sure that the website works on mobile 100% the time 80% the time.

 (^Am actually really proud of this so pls minimize your browsers.
 Also send me an email if anything breaks or you have suggestions.)

-I did have a whole plan of how I was going to display the projects info and was add a bit of fun facts.
+I did have a whole plan of how to display the projects info and was going to add extracurriculars/hobbies.
 Since I obviously didn't do that, here they are:

 Fun Facts: I do frisbee, I write mediocre poetry (https://irrelevantfire.com/), and I pinkie promise I'll wake up for early Sunday yoga in the fall.